Muslims for Progressive Values: Controversy and criticism

 Muslims For Progressive Values was accused of going against the mainstream values of Islam in a July 2019 article by Southern California attorney Ahmed Shaikh.
 In Muslim Matters, an online magazine that focuses on Western Muslim issues, Ahmed Shaikh writes, "For any Muslim organization dedicated to Islam, it is not a difficult decision to expel an organization explicitly dedicated to spreading haram [forbidden by Islamic law]."
 In reference to the prior quote, Ahmed Shaikh states that in July 2017, "Muslims for Progressive Values (MPV), was expelled from the Islamic Society of North America (ISNA) Convention bazaar...The reason: MPV was dedicated to promoting ignorance of Islam among Muslims at the event.
 The booth had literature claiming haram was good and virtuous.
 Propaganda distributed at the table either implied haram was not haram or alternately celebrated haram."
 The Islamic Society of North America is the largest Muslim organization in North America.

 Shaikh's article further states "It would be charitable to the point of fraud to characterize MPV as a Muslim organization" and goes on to infer the claim that MPV has utilized attorney services to dupe a less sophisticated Muslim group into signing onto an Amicus Brief with which it does not agree with.

+In their 2023 article on Muslim amicus curiae arguments at the U.S. Supreme Court, Bajwa and Miller observed that Muslims for Progressive Values and other progressive Muslim organizations like Muslim Advocates conflate American Muslim interests with those of minority groups more generally, believing that it is as an imperative for Muslims to support same-sex marriage and expansive gender identities from majoritarian interference.
+American Muslims who oppose such views and who disagree with expansive sex, gender, and marriage norms tend to emphasize Islamic scripture and religious doctrine when filing amicus briefs: "doctrinally oriented Muslims do not view the Islamic community as coextensive with a marginalized minority group, nor do doctrinally oriented Muslims advocate for their political and legal rights through this construct.
+To them, the category Muslim cannot be reduced to a minority identity because Islam is believed to be a universal religion which includes, in the United States, adherents from an exhaustive cross section of society (including white and other Americans from privileged backgrounds that do not fit into the minority or other popular social justice and identity politics rubrics in use today)."